Holmes7/holmes7.github.io/src/pages/posts/unix-pipes.md

 layout: ../../layouts/PostLayout.astro
 title: "Demystifying Unix Pipes"
 date: 2023-09-23
 description: A few days ago, I wanted to preview a massive 1.1 GB file stored on an S3 bucket.
-Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual `aws s3 cp -` command with the unix tool head.
-I received the results within seconds, but the underlying process was not intuitive for me.
+Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual aws copy file command with the unix tool head.
+I received the results within seconds, but the underlying process was not intuitive to me.
 Trying to uncover this magic ...
 ---

 A few days ago, I wanted to preview a massive 1.1 GB file stored on an S3 bucket.
-Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual `aws s3 cp -` command with the unix tool head.
+Downloading it would take a lot of time so I asked my senior for help, and he told me to run the usual aws copy file command with the unix tool head.
 I got the results in mere seconds but what exactly happened at the lower level wasn't intuitive to me.
 Trying to uncover this magic, my research led me to a variety of topics and this blog aims to explore those discoveries.

 ## What's the magic?